Welcome Back, Kotter: Beauregarde "Beau" De LaBarre

 Introduced as a regular character in the fourth and final season, Beau is a handsome, friendly, blond, silver-tongued southerner who transfers from New Orleans after being kicked out of several other schools.
 He ends up in Kotter's class.
-The producers sought a heartthrob who was not a direct knock-off of the "Italian Stallion" trend that was permeating Hollywood in the mid-1970s, and who would improve ratings in the South, where the show's New York setting was seen as unrelatable.
-They wanted to retain female viewers but avoid a Travolta clone.
+The producers sought a heartthrob who was not a direct knock-off of the "Italian Stallion" trend that was permeating Hollywood in the mid-1970s, and who would improve ratings in the South, where the show's New York City setting was seen as unrelatable.
+They wanted to retain female viewers, but avoid a Travolta clone.
 Beau's first reaction to the term "Sweathog" was "That sounds gross."
 He seems to have a way with women, as shown in later episodes.
 One of his running jokes involves imparting esoteric and nonsensical sayings, such as "a real man never steps on a pregnant alligator".